OnePageCRM/OnePageCRM.github.io/_posts/2023-10-13-upload-to-s3-through-opc-api.md

 If you ever felt the pressure of manually uploading document after document from different apps to your CRM, this blog post is for you.

-## Understanding the workflow
+## Workflow overview: How to upload files via API

+OnePageCRM has a [free API](https://developer.onepagecrm.com/api) that allows you to easily connect different apps to your CRM account.
+By following the steps in this tutorial, you can keep all important files inside OnePageCRM.

-Your uploaded document will be stored on an AWS S3 bucket managed by OnePageCRM.
-This document can then be referenced from within your OnePageCRM account, such as within a contact's notes.
-The key steps involved in this process are as follows:
+With this API integration, your uploaded files will be stored on an AWS S3 bucket managed by OnePageCRM.
+These files can then be referenced from within your OnePageCRM account, for example, within [Contact's notes](https://www.onepagecrm.com/blog/organize-client-notes/).

+Here’s how it works:

-1. Send and initiating request to OnePagrCRM API with the contact ID to which the document will belong.
+1. Send an initiating request to OnePagrCRM API with the Contact’s ID which the document will belong to.

-2. From the previoue request, you should receive an s3 pre-signed url along with some other neccessary metadata that you can use to upload your document directly to AWS S3.
+2. From this initial request, you’ll receive an `S3 pre-signed URL` along with some other necessary metadata that you can use to upload your files directly to AWS S3.

-3. When you have uploaded your document successfully to AWS S3, Inform OnePageCRM back again sending the document's metadata from S3.
+3. When you have uploaded your file successfully to AWS S3, inform OnePageCRM by sending back the file’s metadata from S3.

-You can find more details on those 3 steps below.
+Let’s dive deeper into these three steps below.

-### Step 1: Initiating the Upload Process
+### Step 1.
+Initiate the uploading process

 You should start first by sending a request to the following endpoint from OnePageCRM's API:

-GET: `/attachments/s3_form?contact_id=<CONTACT_ID>`
-where `<CONTACT_ID>` should be replaced with the id of the contact to which the uploaded document will belong.
+`/attachments/s3_form?contact_id=<CONTACT_ID>` where `<CONTACT_ID>` should be replaced with the ID of the contact which the uploaded document will belong to.

-You should then get a response like the following
+You should then get a response similar to this one:
-ex:

 ```
 {
     "status": 0,